- Advisa Offices Layout:KS-Aménagement, Olivier Kubler, Carte Blanche, Julien Rhinn, Olivier Rigate

-From the architect.
+Text description provided by the architects.
 The old Seegmuller warehouse, built in 1932 (architect : Gustav Umbdenstock), has been used as a grain storage for years.
 It is part of a huge and remarkable industrial ensemble of the Strasbourg’s port area : La Presqu’île Malraux.

 This 600 meters long artificial dock, just next to Strasbourg’s city centre, is the meeting point, the missing link between the southern districts and the University ones at north, also located on the main axis (east-west) connecting France to Germany.
 The longitudinal island is composed of a 50 meters central tower and two side low-rise buildings.
 The Architecture and Urbanism Office Heintz-Kehr & partners won in december 2010, with a team of investors and operators, the competition on the whole Malraux district, planning 3 buildings (including a 110m high tower) and the urban planning of ground and water.